 About 95% of your serotonin is produced in your gastrointestinal tract, which is lined with neurons - or nerve cells.
 This means that your digestive system not only digests food, but also guides your emotions.
 It would be smart to assume that these neurons are then highly influenced by what you consume.

 Despite misconceptions, eating healthy does not mean restricting yourself.
 Eating healthy means getting in the right foods that your body needs to thrive.
 (Of course this doesn't mean you can’t treat yourself here and there, but moderation is key.)
 Think of your brain as an expensive car: it runs best when you give it premium fuel.
 So eating high quality foods that contain lots of vitamins, minerals, and antioxidants are key to promoting both physical and mental health.

 Another form of self-care that goes hand-in-hand with nutrition is cooking.
-Cooking a meal can be something peaceful you do alone or something fun you do with a loved one.
-When you have a hectic day it’s easy to pass on cooking and order takeout or throw something in the microwave.
+Cooking a meal can be something peaceful you do alone or with a loved one.
+When you have a hectic day it’s easy to pass on cooking and order takeout or throw something in the microwave instead.
 Next time you get that urge remember that cooking is a great form of self-care and an easy way to add “me time” to your day.

 Cooking meals yourself is not only a healthier option, but also a chance to pause your day and take some time for yourself.
 Enjoy the process by listening to some music or an audiobook, or cook with a loved one for a bonding experience.
 Making your own meals also gives you a chance to sneak in supplements.
 Next time you’re cooking try incorporating some CBD Oil into your recipe for an added health boost.